-Clause Change to the PCSC Bill needed 140 - Creation of Serious Violence Reduction Orders (SVROs) 1.
-Remove "or ought to SVROs introduce a new court order aimed at tackling knife crime which have known". can be imposed on a lower standard of proof, but allows for a period of imprisonment of up to two years following a breach of an order's terms.
-SVROs can be imposed on individuals even when they were not themselves in possession of a knife or weapon: themselves in possession of a killie of weapon.
-(4) The condition in this subsection is that the court is satisfied on the balance of probabilities that- (a) a bladed article or offensive weapon was used by another person in the commission of the offence and the offender knew or ought to have known that this would be the case, or (b) another person who committed the offence had a bladed article or offensive weapon with them when the offence was committed and the offender knew or ought to have known that this would be the case.
+Remove "or ought to have known".

+- (4) The condition in this subsection is that the court is satisfied on the balance of probabilities that- - (a) a bladed article or offensive weapon was used by another person in the commission of the offence and the offender knew or ought to have known that this would be the case, or - (b) another person who committed the offence had a bladed article or offensive weapon with them when the offence was committed and the offender knew or ought to have known that this would be the case.

-The creation of Serious Violence Reduction Orders (SVROs) will disproportionately and unfairly impact on women and girls, leaving them facing up to two years imprisonment for the possibility they "ought to have known" someone in their company was in possession a bladed weapon or offensive article.
+The creation of Serious Violence Reduction Orders (SVROs) will disproportionately and unfairly impact on women and girls, leaving them facing up to two years imprisonment for the possibility they "ought to have known" someone in their company was in possession of a bladed weapon or offensive article.

 This clause is in the vein of Joint Enterprise laws, which are known to have brought women into the criminal justice system that had no involvement in the alleged offence.
-Research has found that in 90% of joint enterprise cases against women, they had engaged in no violence at all, and in half of the cases they were not even present at the scene.
-In 2016, a joint session of the UK Supreme Court and Privy Council heard two appeals against joint enterprise law, and ruled that the common law on joint enterprise had taken a 'wrong turn': the courts should not have treated defendants' foresight of an offence as equivalent to intent to assist that offence.
+In a 2021 study by academics at Manchester Metropolitan University and the organisation JENGba of 109 joint enterprise cases involving women and girls (the youngest girl being only 13 years old), the majority of those sentenced had convictions for serious violence offences and an average sentence length of 15 years (with almost half serving sentences of up to 30 years).
+However, there was not a single case in which woman and girls had handled a weapon; in 90% of cases they engaged in no violence at all; and in half of the cases they were not even present at the scene of the crime.4 In 2016, a joint session of the UK Supreme Court and Privy Council heard two appeals against joint enterprise law, and ruled that the common law on joint enterprise had taken a 'wrong turn': the courts should not have treated defendants' foresight of an offence as equivalent to intent to assist that offence.5